Holi 2024 Travel Guide - India's Festival of Colors

-Holi is the day of the full moon in December in the Hindu calendar.
-In 2024, It starts on March 24th and ends on March 25th.
+Holi is the day of the full moon in December in the Hindu calendar and consists of the Holika Dahan (the evening of bonfires) and the Holi Main Day (color fight day).
+In 2025, Holi will be from March 14 to March 15.
 The date of this festival changes every year, so be sure to check the information in advance when you decide to come and experience Holi Festival.

 There are many legends and stories about the Holi Festival, one of which is derived from Hindu mythology.
 Krishna, one of the guardians of Hinduism, is naughty and likes to sprinkle colored powder on the shepherdess.
 After the myth spread for thousands of years, it formed a unique local custom in India.